Treatments, options and pricing

 This basic health check blood test checks the blood count, kidneys, liver, and cholesterol levels.
 It is suitable for monitoring levels for some ongoing medications and treatments.

-Haematology: FBC with 5-part Diff.
+Haematology: Full Blood Count (FBC) with 5-part Diff.

 Standard Health Check Blood Test